 Let it not be said that I hang about when I discover some new form of kit that excites me!
 After Clare at Seeing Clarely tipped me about the Dirty Girl Gaiters, I of course had to have a look at them.
 I soon found the UK stockists, UltraMarathonRunningStore, and was immediately smitten with the colours and patterns – this is not boring walking gear!

 In fact, the only difficult part of the whole getting a pair of Dirty Girl gaiters is to decide on which pattern to get.
 After enjoying browsing for (quite) some time I decided on the Pretty Kitty ones and put the order in before I could take advantage of the quantity discount.
 I got the dispatch notice the same evening and the gaiters arrived the next day.
-(I later got the pink GI Janes too)
+(I later got the pink GI Janes too.
+And quite possibly the Bonk.)

 The gaiters are very very light and come with what seems like a long strip of sticky-back velcro so you can easily prepare several pairs of shoes and/or keep some with you in case a piece comes loose (which happened in the wet Galician weather once, and required superglue).
 The material is durable and feels soft, the seams look sturdy and straight – as they should, when according to the inside label they are ‘made by goddesses’! – and the fit is spot on and nice and snug.
 Nothing is going to get in from the top here, guaranteed.